IBM/incubator/README.md

 > NOTE: Looking to help but don't have an idea?
 Check out our ['help wanted'](https://github.com/IBM/incubator/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag.

-## Approve an IBMCode How-To
+## Approve an incubator issue

-Person(s) Involved: **Offering Manager / Developer Advocate**
+Person(s) Involved: **incubator developer admins**

-1. If a reviewer believes it to be a good fit they will leave a comment in the issue stating that you are able to begin writing your tutorial.
+1. If a reviewer believes it to be a good fit they will leave a comment in the issue stating that you are able to begin working on your issue.
+If your issue requires assistance, be sure to tag the issue with the "Help Wanted" tag.
 Remember to tag the issue with an "approved" label.

 2. If a reviewer needs additional feedback they will leave questions and comments in the issue and tag it with the "awaiting author feedback" label.

-3. In either case, ensure the issue is tagged with the "how-to" label, and assigned to the person who submitted the issue.
+3. In either case, ensure the issue is tagged with the "how-to" label, and assigned to the person who submitted the issue or that it's been assigned to the appropriate person(s)

-## Create an IBMCode How-To
+## Create an incubator issue

-Person(s) Involved: **How-To Author**
+Person(s) Involved: **incubator author**

 1. Fork and clone this repository, create a new branch to work on, and start a new How-To post

 ```
-$ git clone git@github.ibm.com:<username>/howtos.git
+$ git clone git@github.com:<username>/incubator.git
-$ cd howtos
+$ cd incubator
-$ git checkout -b <name-of-howto>
+$ git checkout -b <name-of-issue>
 ```

 2. Create a new folder in the top level of the project for your new How-To: ``/<name-of-howto>``